ecmwf/anemoi-graphs/docs/graphs/edges/cutoff.rst

 .. note::

-   The cut-off method is recommended for the encoder edge, to connect all data nodes to hidden nodes.
+   The cut-off method is recommended for the encoder edges, to connect all data nodes to hidden nodes.
 The optimal ``cutoff_factor`` value will be the lowest value without orphan nodes.
 This optimal value depends on the node distribution, so it is recommended to tune it for